Double or Nothing (1937 film): Plot

 Eccentric millionaire philanthropist Axel Clark wishes to prove that all people are essentially honest and good.
 Following his death and as a provision of his will, his lawyers drop wallets on the streets of a town that each has $100 in them, with information for contacting the lawyers.
-The four honest people who return the wallets then find themselves unexpectedly in a sort-of lottery.
+The four honest people who return the wallets then find themselves unexpectedly in a lottery.
 Each person is given $5000 and the first person who could double that sum within one month, through honest means, would inherit Clark's entire estate.
-Otherwise, the entire estate would go to Clark's greedy brother, who is determined to thwart the plan.
+Otherwise, the entire estate would go to Clark's brother, who is determined to thwart the plan.

-Liza Lou Lane has the toughest time of it.
+Liza Lou Lane has added difficulty with the challenge.
 An ex-burlesque stripper, she automatically undresses herself whenever she hears her old theme music being played.
-The greedy relatives place an orchestra on a flatbed truck and follow her around town, looking for embarrassing situations to get her into.
+The relatives place an orchestra on a flatbed truck and follow her around town, looking for chances to get her into embarrassing situations.